-Viewing Helsinki from the skies is a magical way to get to know the Finnish capital.
+A scenic flight over Helsinki is an incredible way to get to know the Finnish capital.
 Find out all about this unique experience.

 As I boarded my flight from London to Helsinki, I couldn’t help but snap away out of the window as we were coming in to land.
 Fairytale forests and beautiful archipelago filled my plane window.
 It was absolutely breathtaking.